- Written by Dr.Mehmet Demircioglu

 A second operation should not be used to repeat the same mistake.
 If lichen planopilaris, frontal fibrosing alopecia, or another scarring diagnosis is possible, the scalp must be assessed medically before another surgical plan is made.

-This is especially important when a patient is considering whether a second hair transplant is worth it.
+This matters when a patient is considering whether a second hair transplant is worth it.
 A repair plan should not begin with graft numbers.
 It should begin with diagnosis, donor safety, skin quality, and the reason the first result did not meet expectations.

 How should I compare this with other scalp conditions?

 Not every scalp problem has the same meaning.
-Seborrheic dermatitis, psoriasis, folliculitis, alopecia areata, and scarring alopecia can all worry patients, but they do not create the same surgical risk.
-I try to define the problem before deciding whether surgery is reasonable.
+Seborrheic dermatitis, psoriasis, folliculitis, alopecia areata, and scarring forms of alopecia can all worry patients, but they do not create the same surgical risk.
+The problem has to be defined before surgery can be judged responsibly.

-The same applies to folliculitis before a hair transplant.
-Active pustules, pain, or repeated inflammation need treatment before surgery, but the surgical question is not identical to a lymphocytic scarring alopecia.
+This also matters for folliculitis before a hair transplant.
+Active pustules, pain, or repeated inflammation need treatment before surgery, but the surgical question is not identical to a lymphocytic scarring process.
 The exact diagnosis changes the risk.

-I do not like quick online labels or consultations based only on a few photos.
+Quick online labels and consultations based only on a few photos are not enough.
 Two scalps can look similar in poor lighting and behave very differently under examination.
 A serious plan starts by naming the problem accurately.

 How should I judge clinic promises in this situation?

-I become cautious when a clinic treats this diagnosis as if it is only a density problem.
-If the answer comes too quickly, if the graft number is offered before the diagnosis is reviewed, or if the clinic ignores symptoms such as burning and itching, the patient should slow down.
+A clinic that treats this diagnosis as only a density problem is missing the real risk.
+If the answer comes too quickly, if the graft number is offered before the diagnosis is reviewed, or if the clinic ignores symptoms such as burning and itching, the patient should slow down too.

-When I decide whether someone is a good candidate for a hair transplant, I am not only asking whether the patient has enough hair to move.
-I am asking whether moving that hair will serve the patient over time.
-In scarring alopecia, that question is more serious because the recipient area may not behave like ordinary skin.
+When deciding whether someone is a good candidate for a hair transplant, the issue is not only whether there is enough hair to move.
+It is whether moving that hair will serve the patient over time.
+In this diagnosis, that judgment is more serious because the recipient area may not behave like ordinary skin.

 Marketing photos can be especially misleading here.
 A single early result may look encouraging, but the real test is whether the grafts remain stable while the disease stays quiet.
-The patient needs a plan that protects him from disappointment later, not only a promise that looks attractive today.
+The patient needs a plan that protects against disappointment later, not only a promise that looks attractive today.

 Why should density goals be more conservative in scarred scalp?

-In ordinary male pattern hair loss, I am usually working with skin that can receive grafts in a more predictable way.
-In scarring alopecia, the recipient area may have altered blood supply, reduced elasticity, fibrosis, and a history of inflammation.
+In ordinary male pattern hair loss, the skin usually receives grafts in a more predictable way.
+In scarred scalp, the recipient area may have altered blood supply, reduced elasticity, fibrosis, and a history of inflammation.
 That changes the surgical logic.

-This is why I would not approach these cases with aggressive dense packing.
+Aggressive dense packing should be avoided in these cases.
 A cautious plan may mean fewer grafts, lower density, a small test session, or staged surgery.
-The goal is not to win the graft number argument.
-The goal is to learn whether the scalp can support transplanted follicles without spending too much of the patient’s donor area too early.
+The plan should not win a graft number argument.
+The aim is to learn whether the scalp can support transplanted follicles without spending too much of the patient’s donor area too early.

 Natural improvement may be possible in selected stable cases, but the density goal must respect the skin.
 If the scalp is scarred, tight, shiny, poorly vascularized, or medically uncertain, trying to force high density can create more risk than benefit.

-This is also why patients should not compare these cases with standard before and after photos of androgenetic hair loss.
-A good result in scarring alopecia may mean a limited but stable improvement, not the same density that might be planned in a healthy frontal zone.
-My article about what makes a good hair transplant result explains why the best result is not always the result with the highest graft count.
+Patients should not compare these cases with standard before-and-after photos of androgenetic hair loss.
+A good result may mean a limited but stable improvement, not the same density that might be planned in a healthy frontal zone.
+What makes a good hair transplant result explains the broader principle, because the strongest plan is not always the one with the highest graft count.

 When can a small test session be wiser than a full transplant?

 In selected scarred areas, a small test session may be wiser than a full transplant.
-This is not because the surgeon lacks confidence.
-It is because scarred skin can behave differently, and a cautious first step may reveal how the area accepts grafts.
+This is not hesitation for its own sake.
+Scarred skin can behave differently, and a cautious first step may reveal how the area accepts grafts.

-I would consider this only when the disease appears stable, the patient understands the uncertainty, the donor area is safe, and the cosmetic goal is limited.
+This is only reasonable when the disease appears stable, the patient understands the uncertainty, the donor area is safe, and the cosmetic goal is limited.
 A small session can be useful when the skin quality is questionable or when the patient has a history that makes aggressive graft placement unwise.

 This is also where the patient must understand the role of medication and time.
 If medical treatment may still change the decision, then delaying a hair transplant with medication can be a safer path than rushing into a large session.